IT IS POSSIBLE TO PREVENT CHILD ABUSE, and the work starts with the adults.

 Avoid the phrase "The adults are speaking."
 Instead, state your desired behavior, such as "Please say 'excuse me' if you have something to say while I'm talking.
 And then wait your turn."
 And always remember to give the child a chance to speak.

 Avoid shaming kids when they use an incorrect word or pronunciation.
 The most important part is that they're talking to you.
 You can help them improve vocabulary and pronunciation later.

 Create a code word in your family that means you're not being sarcastic, exaggerating, or playing make-believe.

-Teach your kids their anatomically correct body parts, including private parts.
-Make sure they know that the parts covered by a bathing suit are off limits to EVERYONE except, sometimes, a parent or guardian.
+Teach your kids names for their anatomically correct body parts, including private parts.
+Make sure they know that the parts covered by a bathing suit are off limits to EVERYONE except, sometimes, a parent/guardian or doctor.

 Actively respect your kid's control of her/his body.
 If the kid does not feel comfortable with you touching ANY part of their bodies, figure out a different way to work with them.